Iranian nationalism: Iranian-Shia identity under the Safavids

 Iran regained its political unity and was given a new distinct religious identity under the Safavids.
 Shia Islam became the official state religion and henceforth played an important role in the reconstruction of a new ethno-religious identity for the Iranian people.
-Furthermore, the rise of the Safavid empire coincided with the rise of the neighboring Ottoman Empire in West Asia and North Africa (and most importantly, for centuries Iran's geo-political as well as ideological arch-rival) and the Mughal Empire in India, both adhering to Sunni Islam.
+Furthermore, the rise of the Safavid empire coincided with the rise of the neighboring Ottoman Empire in West Asia and North Africa (and most importantly, for centuries Iran's geo-political as well as ideological arch-rival) and the Mughal Empire in the Indian subcontinent, both adhering to Sunni Islam.
 The formation of these political entities helped create a distinct Iranian-Shia political identity among these polities.
 It also helped to expand the hegemony of the Persian language in much of the Muslim world.
 Persian literature was, apart from Iran and its territories stretching from the North Caucasus to the Persian Gulf, produced from the Balkans to Central Asia and the Indian subcontinent.